Banking in Switzerland: Enabling industry

-The "enabling industry" refers to lawyers, fiduciaries, notaries, and real estate agents who assist the criminals invest or hide their ill-gotten wealth.
+The "enabling industry" refers to lawyers, fiduciaries, notaries, and real estate agents who assist criminals in investing or hiding their ill-gotten wealth.
 Their activity is not covered by the Swiss Anti-Money Laundering Act as long as they are only advising clients to place money in a particular financial institution or country.
-Besides, lawyers in Switzerland can refuse to disclose almost anything to the authorities about their clients.
+Furthermore, lawyers in Switzerland can refuse to disclose almost anything to the authorities about their clients.

 Under the Swiss Anti-Money Laundering Act, banks must report suspicious clients and transactions to the authorities.
 Lawyers and other advisors have no such obligation if they simply create trusts and other constructs rather than handle assets.

+According to the Money Laundering Reporting Office Switzerland in 2017, official "suspicious activity reports" reached nearly 4,700 (worth $16.2 billion) up from 2,909 reported cases in 2016.
+Suspicious activity reports increased to 21,000 in 2025.

+The Swiss Financial Services Act of 2020 (FinSA) requires financial advisers to obtain a licence (950 firms advising on nearly $200 billion have been approved by FINMA).
+The law also requires any "retrocession" paid by the bank to the advisor to be disclosed publicly.

 Assets seizure

 Under current rules, banking institutions and cantonal authorities can only report what is in their registers; looking into the origins of assets or connections between individuals is not permitted.
 For example, in 2022, a Russian oligarch reportedly handed his Swiss company over to his wife to avoid the sanctions against Russia.

 Swiss authorities can freeze assets if the law requires them to.
 However, seizing assets is only permitted in cases involving crime or for destituted potentates.